yutasano0121/Udacity_ML/README.md

-Udacity "Machine Learning Engineer Nanodegree" Program.\n All codes are supposed to be run on a AWS SageMaker platform.\n "Deployment" folder contains code to run a sentiment analysis on IMDB reviews using a PyTorch model.
+#__Udacity "Machine Learning Engineer Nanodegree" Program.__
+##All codes are supposed to be run on a AWS SageMaker platform.
+"Deployment" folder contains code to run a sentiment analysis on IMDB reviews using a PyTorch model.